Ten Uses for Dried Flowers

 Read more about herbal sachets.

-Sprigs of dried flowers look lovely atop a package, in the midst of a bow or scattered across the top of the box.
+Sprigs of dried flowers look lovely atop a package, in the midst of a bow.
+You might also scatter dried petals in your gift card.

 Make dried flowers the focal point of a centerpiece, A large, clear bowl of hibiscus flowers or a basket of lavender flowers will add color to a side table or dinner seating, for example.
 (Choose aromatic flowers for around the house but less fragrant ones for the dinner table, so they don't interfere with the aroma of the food.)